0nyr/5771_multimedia_database/exo_4/README.md

 Figure above describes the region processing operation called (convolution).
 The application of the operation on all pixels of an image defines a linear filter.

 Convolution is a fundamental operation in image processing that involves applying a filter or kernel to an image.
+This is an **abstraction** for the context surrounding a piece of information.
 This operation is performed by sliding the kernel over the image and computing the sum of the products between the corresponding elements of the image and the kernel.

 However, applying convolution to an image can lead to issues, especially at the edges of the image.
 Here are some problems that can occur: